Multiple unit: History

 Multiple-unit train control was first used in electric multiple units in the 1890s.

 The Liverpool Overhead Railway opened in 1893 with two-car electric multiple units, controllers in cabs at both ends directly controlling the traction current to motors on both cars.

 The multiple-unit traction control system was developed by Frank Sprague and first applied and tested on the South Side Elevated Railroad (now part of the Chicago 'L') in 1897.
-In 1895, derived from his company's invention and production of direct-current elevator control systems, Frank Sprague invented a multiple-unit controller for electric train operation.
+In 1895, Frank Sprague, whose company invented and produced direct-current elevator control systems, developed a multiple-unit controller for electric train operation.
 This accelerated the construction of electric-traction railways and trolley systems worldwide.
-Each car of the train has its own traction motors: by means of motor control relays in each car energized by train-line wires from the front car, all the traction motors in the train are controlled in unison.
+Each car of the train has its own traction motors.
+Motor control relays in each car, energized by train-line wires from the front car, control all the traction motors in the train in unison.

 Design

 Most MUs are powered either by traction motors, receiving their power through a third rail or overhead wire (EMU), or by a diesel engine (DMU) driving a generator producing electricity to drive traction motors.

 A MU has the same power and traction components as a locomotive, but instead of the components being concentrated in one car, they are spread throughout the cars that make up the unit.
-In many cases these cars can only propel themselves when they are part of the unit, so they are semi-permanently coupled.
+In many cases, these cars can only propel themselves when they are part of the unit, so they are semi-permanently coupled.
 For example, in a DMU one car might carry the prime mover and traction motors, and another the engine for head-end power generation; an EMU might have one car carry the pantograph and transformer, and another car carry the traction motors.

-MU cars can be a motor or trailer car, it is not necessary for every one to be motorized.
-Trailer cars can contain supplementary equipment such as air compressors, batteries, etc.; they may also be fitted with a driving cab.
+MU cars can be motor or trailer cars; not all need to be motorized.
+Trailer cars can carry supplementary equipment such as air compressors and batteries, and may also be fitted with a driving cab.

 In most cases, MU trains can only be driven/controlled from dedicated cab cars.
-However, in some MU trains, every car is equipped with a driving console, and other controls necessary to operate the train, therefore every car can be used as a cab car whether it is motorised or not, if on the end of the train.
+However, in some MU trains, every car is equipped with a driving console and other controls necessary to operate the train; every car can be used as a cab car, whether it is motorized or not, at the end of the train.
 An example of this arrangement is the NJ Transit Arrows.